Aurelia Skipwith Giacometto: Post-Trump administration

 She became the Secretary of the Louisiana Department of Environmental Quality (LDEQ) in January 2024.
 She left office on May 2, 2025, after accepting a position with Earth and Water Law in Washington, DC.

-Publications

-Giacometta has collaborated to Project 2025; she is thanked for his contribution to Chapter 16: "Department of the Interior".
+She spoke at CPAC in Hungary of 2025.

 Personal life

 Skipwith Giacometto married Leo Giacometto, a former member of the Montana Legislature and chief of staff to former Senator Conrad Burns.
 Giacometto was a co-founder of AVC Global and who worked as a lobbyist in the agriculture sector.
+He was previously married to Mildred Echeverria for twenty-six years, with whom he shared two children and two grandchildren.